nancyruya/R-projects/README.md

 - prority is the survey study, look at impact, any publicable impact?
 - knowledge, attitute, mental health, guidelines, how practice social distancing?

+- Group the 300is paper and narrow done
+- Look at Mortality rate among cancer pt, clinical characterastic/ICU admition rate, % of recory, how many ventilator used, length of stay, or other aspect of cancer.
+- Maybe use 15 papers, or maybe look at medication?

 # Linear Regression
 http://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/BS704_Correlation-Regression/BS704_Correlation-Regression2.html